ramen-pocket/ramen-pocket-api/README.md

 npm run package
 ```

-Deploy this application to AWS:
+Deploy this application to AWS *for development*:

 ```bash
 npm run deploy